fepegar/torchio/README.md

 #### [Samplers and aggregators](torchio/data/sampler/sampler.py)

-`torchio` includes grid, uniform and label patch samplers.
+TorchIO includes grid, uniform and label patch samplers.
 There is also an aggregator used for dense predictions.
 For more information about patch-based training, see [NiftyNet docs](https://niftynet.readthedocs.io/en/dev/window_sizes.html).